smanowar/election_analysis/README.md

 ## Overview of Election Audit
 ### Purpose
 The purpose of this analysis is to use Python to analyze a given data set to determine the outcomes of a recent local congressional election in Colarado.

-Using the data set found in elections_results.csv we will determine the number of total votes cast, the candidates who recieved votes, the total amount of votes per candiate, the total amount of votes cast per county, the county with the highest voter turnout, and the overall winner.
+Using the data set, *elections_results.csv*, we will determine:

+- the total number of votes cast
+- the candidates who recieved votes
+- the total amount of votes per candiate
+- the total amount of votes cast per county
+- the county with the highest voter turnout

+and the overall winner.

 ## Election-Audit Results
 ### Summary
 A total of 369,711 votes were cast in the election.
-Below we will analyze the distribution of votes by county and by candidate.
+Below we will analyze the distribution of votes by county and per candidate.

-### Votes per County
+### Votes by County

 Votes for the election were cast in 3 counties in Colarado: Jefferson, Denver, and Arapahoe.
 These votes were disributed by county as follows: